prayerslayer/scrape-a-ball/README.md

 # Stuff to think about

 * Really necessary to fetch only players, teams and box scores and calculate from there?
+*	Disadvantages: Write-heavy, complicated (think of Opponents DefRtg per Season or individual advanced career stats)
+*	Advantages: Feels right, easily provide different API format or calculate own stats.
-Disadvantages: Write-heavy, complicated (think of Opponents DefRtg per Season or individual advanced career stats).
-Advantages: Feels right.
-Possible alternatives: Don't use relational DB and instead document store like Mongo.
-Just dump the extracted information.
+* Possible alternatives: Don't use relational DB and instead document store like Mongo.
+Just dump the extracted information there.
+API format is largely identical to content of a bball reference page.
 * How to model awards?
 There are individual awards once per season (COTY, ROTY, MIP, Season MVP, Finals MVP) or multiple times (Player of the week/month), sometimes per conference (potw east/west).
 Should championships count as awards?

 # Structure of BBall-Ref